New Version Available

 The information about kinks and class Purity are added to the REMARK section.

-For each PDB input file, we write a PDB output file containing the SCOT secondary structure element assignment and an optional PyMOL script on request using the command line option --write-pymol.
+For each PDB input file, we write a PDB output file containing the SCOT secondary structure element assignment and optional PyMOL or Chimera visualization scripts on request using the command line option --write-pymol or --write-chimera, respectively.

 The PDB output file contains all lines from the PDB input file except for the HELIX, SHEET, TURN, REMARK 650, REMARK 700, and REMARK 750 lines.
 The HELIX and SHEET lines are given in PDB format.
 The REMARK lines contain information about kinks for helices and strands, helix class purities, and a format description for the TURN lines.